MooVC/MooVC.Architecture/README.md

 ## Overview

 Custom event handlers have been changed to use the asynchonrous variant.
 This is seen as a positive step forward as more libraries adopt the asynchonrous programming paradigm.
 By utilizng asynchonrous handlers, observers can avoid utilizing async void implementations whereever a need for asynchonrous exists.
 Clarity has also been provided on cancellations, which in the past, where supported for every event, even if this was not the original intention.
+Cancellation tokens have also been added as optional parameters to every public and protected method, facilitating top level cancellation by allowing the token to be propagated throughout the solution.

 ## Enhancements

 - Added a new ToGuid method to MooVC.Architecture.Ddd.SignedVersion, enabling the caller to produce a GUID based on the Header and Footer of the version.
+- Applied optional cancellation tokens to every public and protected async method, thereby facilitating propagation of cancellation tokens (**Breaking Change**).
 - Changed Architecture.Ddd.Services.AggregateSavedEventHandler to an async variant named AggregateSavedAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Ddd.Services.AggregateSavingAsyncEventHandler to an async variant named AggregateSavingAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Ddd.Services.DomainEventsPublishedEventHandler to an async variant named DomainEventsPublishedAsyncEventHandler (**Breaking Change**).